Shakib Khan: 2006–2010

 In 2008, Khan also starred in 16 films, which is the third highest number of release in a calendar year in his career.
 His first release was Wazed Ali Bablu's action project Rajdhanir Raja opposite Sabrina Sultana Keya.
 His next release was Mohammad Hannan's romance based Tip Tip Brishti opposite Shabnur.
 In April, he starred in three films, respectively they're, Wakil Ahmed's romantic action Bhalobashar Dushman with Manna and Shabnur, Shahin-Sumon's romantic melodrama Sontan Amar Ohongkar opposite Apu Biswas and Ratna Kabir Sweety and Shahadat Hossain Liton's romance film Tumi Shopno Tumi Shadhona, also opposite Apu Biswas.
-Then in May, he starred with Nayak Raj Razzak and Dilara Hanif Purnima in FI Manik's romance Biyer Prostab.
+Then in May, he starred with Abdur Razzak and Dilara Hanif Purnima in FI Manik's romance Biyer Prostab.
 His next project was Badiul Alam Khokon's romantic action Priya Amar Priya, in which he played as a college student with careless attitude opposite Sahara.
-Khan's dialogue and the use of the phrase "সিটিতে অনেক কমিশনার আসবে যাবে কিন্তু হৃদয় এখানেই থাকবে। আমি এখানকার লোকাল... লো..ক্কাল।" (Many commissioners will come and go in the city but Hridoy will stay here.
-I'm local here... lo..ccal) were popular with audiences.
+Khan's dialogue and the use of the phrase which translates to "Many commissioners will come and go in the city but Hridoy will stay here.
+I'm local here... lo..ccal" were popular with audiences.
 After the release of the film, Khan gained widespread fame shortly and gained a large number of fan following.
 Not only that, Sahara also became an overnight star by acting opposite Khan.
 Also Khan's remuneration increased to 20 times.
 He won numerous awards including Meril Prothom Alo Awards, Lux-Channel I Performance Awards and CJFB Performance Awards for Best Actor.
 The film all-time blockbuster at the box office with grossed BDT150 million at the box office, which is the second-highest grossing in the history of Bangladeshi cinema.
 On 2 October, his five films were released on the same day, respectively they are, FI Manik's romantic drama Amader Choto Saheb opposite Apu Biswas and Sahara, romance Jodi Bou Saajo Go, which also directed by FI Manik, earned him Bachsas Awards for Best Actor Jakir Hossain Raju's romance Mone Prane Acho Tumi, which performed well and become bumper-hit at the box office, another romance project Hridoy Amar Naam directed by Monowar Khokon with his first actress Erin Zaman, which is their second collaboration and P.A.
 Kajal's romantic melodrama Ek Takar Bou with Nayak Raj Razzak, Shabnur and Rumana Khan.
 The film commercially success at the box office and won several accolades, including twice National Film Awards, a Meril-Prothom Alo Awards and his Dhallywood Film and Music Awards as Best Actor.
 In the last month of the year, four of his films were released simultaneously.
 They're respectively, Shahin-Sumon's romance Tumi Amar Prem with Apu Biswas, Sohanur Rahman Sohan's third collaboration romance film Amar Jaan Amar Pran, Shahadat Hossain Liton's romance Tomake Bou Banabo with Shabnur and Nayak Raj Razzak, and Shahin Sumon's romance Samadhi (Coloured) with Shabnur and Amin Khan.